Maratha invasions of Bengal: First invasion (1742)

 In 1742, Bengal experienced its initial encounter with the Maratha invasion.
+In April, Maratha forces under Bhaskar Ram sent by Raghuji Bhonsle to collect chauth tribute, invaded Bengal via Odisha.
+They advanced unopposed through Odisha and Panchet, near modern Raniganj, reaching near Burdwan.
+Nawab Alivardi Khan rushed to Burdwan on 15 April but faced constant Maratha skirmishes and plundering, causing severe food shortages.
+He broke through to Katwa amid heavy losses and hardships.
+At Katwa, the Marathas had already plundered and burned granaries.
+A Maratha detachment under Mir Habib who had defected now with the Marathas, raided Nawab's capital Murshidabad in early May.
+Alivardi hurried back, arriving on 7 May; the Marathas retreated to Katwa, looting villages en route.
+As rains approached, the Marathas considered withdrawing, but Mir Habib convinced them to stay.
+They captured Hooghly, installed Shesh Rao as governor, and used Katwa as headquarters, aiming to expand beyond the Hooghly River toward Dhaka.
+During the 1742 rainy season, fighting paused, but Marathas ravaged Burdwan, Murshidabad, Nadia, Birbhum, Midnapore, Santal Parganas, and Odisha up to Balasore, committing atrocities.
+Gangaram wrote in his poems that the people fled with belongings, only to be robbed, mutilated, or killed; women were abducted and raped, villages burned.
+Many Bengalis migrated eastward for safety.
+Alivardi used the lull to regroup at camps near Murshidabad, reinforced by nephew the Naib Nazim of Bihar Zain-ud-Din Ahmed Khan and Saif Khan from Purnia.
+In late September 1742, he launched a surprise attack on Bhaskar Ram's camp at Katwa routing the Marathas.
+They fled across the Bhagirathi and Ajay rivers; Alivardi pursued through Panchet, Bankura, Midnapore, and Odisha, driving them beyond Chilika Lake by December.
+En route, Marathas plundered towns and killed Odisha's deputy governor Shaikh Masum at Jaipur.
+Alivardi appointed Abdul Nabi Khan as replacement and returned to Murshidabad on 10 February 1743 after two months in Odisha.

-However, Nawab Alivardi Khan successfully repelled the invasion, although not without the unfortunate consequence of Murshidabad and Hooghly suffering from plundering.
+Alivardi Khan successfully repelled the invasion, although not without the unfortunate consequence of Murshidabad and Hooghly suffering from plundering.

 Second invasion (1743)

 Raghuji I lead the Marathas and attacked and captured Katwa and Hooghly in Bengal.
 Alivardi Khan conscripted tribal and peasant levies from Birbhum.
 He responded to the Maratha attack by attacking the Maratha camp at Katwa in the First Battle of Katwa from the rear, at nightfall leading to a Subah victory.
 The Marathas believing a much larger force had been mobilized, evacuated out of Bengal on 17 September 1742.
 Bhaskar Pant the Maratha commander, was killed in action.
 In 1743, Raghuji occupied Burdwan with his camp at Katwa.

 Third invasion (1744)

 The Marathas tried again in 1745 where they succeeded in occupying Orissa to take Katwa.
 The force of 20,000 horsemen ravaged Murshidabad and moved onwards to Katwa.
 The force was led by Raghuji Bhonsle, the Maratha ruler of Nagpur where he and his force were defeated by Alivardi Khan at the Second Battle of Katwa.